none-None1/Interpret-Esolangs-Online/README.md

 Just click the run button!

 You can also generate permanent links of programs.
 However, it you want to do that, <s>your program should **not** be too long.</s> URL length limit no longer exists!

+### Interpreters
+Interpret Esolangs Online uses client-side JS to implement interpreters, but a new feature has been added in June 2025 to support the execution of Python code in client-side JS (thanks to [PyScript](https://pyscript.net)).